EU data economy & digitalization

 In response to the era of technological advancement and data-driven societies, the EU has taken an ambitious and proactive step to create a comprehensive regulatory framework that fosters data economy and cybersecurity while preserving and strengthening the core values of the EU.
-On this page, we provide an overview and more detailed insight into the new Regulations and Directives that are a part of the EU’s Digital Decade Strategy to help you navigate this complex landscape and understand its impact on your business.
+On this page, we provide an overview and more detailed insight into the Regulations and Directives that are a part of the EU’s Digital Decade Strategy to help you navigate this complex landscape and understand its impact on your business.

-European Rules for the Data Economy
+European rules for the data economy

-The new European rules for the data economy comprising of legislation, known together as the “Big Five” legislative initiative, includes rules for platforms and digital services, use and sharing of personal and non-personal data, and use of artificial intelligence technologies.
+The European rules for the data economy comprising of legislation, known together as the “Big Five” legislative initiative, includes rules for platforms and digital services, use and sharing of personal and non-personal data, and use of artificial intelligence technologies.
 Below you will find an overview of the scope and main content of each of the Regulations and Directives that are part of these initiatives.

-Use and Governance of Data
+Use and governance of data

 • The EU has outlined its aim to create a “single market” and identified several issues in the prevailing state of affairs, regarding availability of data, imbalances in market powers, data interoperability and quality, data governance, and individuals’ access to their data.

-A European Approach to Artificial Intelligence
+A European approach to artificial Intelligence

-• By establishing new rules for digital commerce, both DSA and DMA will have a significant impact on the digital platform industry.
+• By establishing new rules for digital commerce, both the Digital Services Act and the Digital Markets Act will have a significant impact on the digital platform industry.

-European Rules for Cybersecurity
+European rules for cybersecurity

-With the rise of digitalization, cybersecurity incidents have increased and new cyberthreats have emerged.
+With the rise of digitalization, cybersecurity incidents have increased and new cyber threats have emerged.
 In response, the EU is working to enhance cybersecurity and resilience within the Union, especially in critical sectors.
 This effort impacts various entities, systems, and products.

 Below you will find an overview of the scope and main content of Regulations and Directives that are part of the EU’s cybersecurity initiative.
 In addition, Roschier has created a high-level overview of certain recommended preparatory and response measures for cybersecurity incident situations.

-Unified EU Approach for Cybersecurity
+Unified EU approach for cybersecurity

 • EU is strengthening the Union’s cybersecurity preparedness and capabilities to ensure that organizations across Europe are well equipped to detect and respond to cybersecurity threats and incidents.